meappy/newrelic-formula/README.md

 1. Plugin uses MeetMe's multi-plugin python-based agent.
 Will include the ability to use New Relic Platform Installer (NPI) utility which is java-based.
-1. Now that there is a method to locate PHP ini dir, could create templated newrelic.ini file instead of relying on official newrelic-install script
+2. Now that there is a method to locate PHP ini dir, could create templated newrelic.ini file instead of relying on official newrelic-install script
+3. Nested dict will need to have defined values, Jinja template will need be structurted to check if variable exists

 ## Installation

-TODO: Describe the installation process
+`git clone ...`

 ## Usage

-TODO: Write usage instructions
+See pillar.example

 ## Contributing